photoprism/photoprism-docs/docs/getting-started/config-files/index.md

 To display all global config flags and variables, you can run `photoprism --help` in a [terminal](../docker-compose.md#command-line-interface).
 The corresponding names to use in the `options.yml` and [`defaults.yml`](defaults-yml.md) files are listed below, grouped by purpose.

 Note that all changes require a restart to take effect, and that config values changed in the [Advanced Settings](../../user-guide/settings/advanced.md) UI will also be stored in the `options.yml` file.
-We therefore recommend that you edit the file only when PhotoPrism is not running.
+We therefore recommend that you edit the file only while PhotoPrism is not running.

+!!! tldr ""
+    When [editing YAML files](../../developer-guide/technologies/yaml.md), it is important that related values start at the same indentation level and that spaces are used, since tabs are not allowed.
+You can use any text editor for this.

 ### Example